All Episodes

 Mark Stein in for Rush.

-Breaking news uh from Harry Reid.
+Breaking news from Harry Reid.

-Uh he's not worried about it at all.
+He's not worried about it at all.

 Rush was talking about this yesterday.

-Uh just in terms of the chain migration deriving from the people who will be uh the people who will be given legal settlement rights and their immediate family and the chain migration that follows from them, which is a big part of the problem in the American immigration system.
+Just in terms of the chain migration deriving from the people who will be given legal settlement rights and their immediate family and the chain migration that follows from them, which is a big part of the problem in the American immigration system, it will be about 55 million people, new people, eventually new citizens, because nothing they say about holding up people's right to citizenship is going to pass judicial muster.

 None of that will, so forget about that.

-Uh nobody's gonna have two-tier citizenship here.
+Nobody's going to have two-tier citizenship here.

-That'll come before its first judge and that'll be all struck down.
+That'll come before its first judge, and that'll be all struck down.

 Let's go to Jay in Stillwater, Maine.

-Uh Jay, you're live on the Rush Slimboshow.
+Jay, you're live on the Rush Slimboch.

-Yeah, that's right, uh Mark.
+Yeah, that's right, Mark.

-The last time I talked, uh we we talked about the fact that I spent my college summers shoveling uh steaming hot lobsters into the laps of tourists and so in any effect I I just want to uh I want to mention that uh your articles on uh National View between your weekend articles and your blogs on the corner are a feast of absolute prescience and acuity and delicious cynicism, and I look forward to reading every one of them.
+So in any event, I just want to mention that your articles on Natural Review between your weekend articles and your blogs on the corner are a feast of absolute prescience and acuity and delicious cynicism.

-I'm just uh I'm I'm very interested to hear uh your perspective.
+I'm very interested to hear your perspective.

 I mean, where do you see this going in the next weeks and months?

-I think we may never actually know where Obama was the night of Benghazi.
+We may never actually know where Obama was the night of Benghazi.

-I mean, then that includes elected officials.
+I mean, and that includes elected officials.

-Basically, everybody knows it's it's an open secret that every Friday afternoon, every Friday lunchtime, uh Mayor Bloomberg, the mayor of New York, the big nanny of New York, gets in his private jet and flies to Bermuda, and then he comes back uh late on Sunday night.
+Basically, everybody knows it's an open secret that every Friday afternoon, every Friday lunchtime, Mayor Bloomberg, the mayor of New York, the big nanny of New York, gets in his private jet and flies to Bermuda.

 Everybody knows that.